Tag Archives: gardening

 Candlestick plants love the heat and I don’t think I have ever watered them.
 In the evening they close up their large mimosa like leaves and the whole plant looks like its praying.
 I will always have them in my garden and am in the process of selling their seeds as well.

-The whole reason I started wildlife gardening was to attract wildlife to my garden and being able to photograph the cloudless sulphurs, clouded sulfurs and several cabbage whites that come for the nasturtium, my work has been rewarded and I love to be able to photograph the plants and butterflies as well.
+The whole reason I started wildlife gardening was to attract wildlife.
+I have been able to photograph the cloudless sulphurs, clouded sulfurs and several cabbage whites that come for the nasturtium and lay their eggs on siennas as well.
+My work has been rewarded and I love to be able to photograph and paint the plants and butterflies as well.

 Wildlife Gardens in Texas: Part 2 Passionvine